 {\bf Proof of Theorem \ref{asymptotic}:} The proof follows from the proof of Lemma \ref{rate-difference-T-TGL} and the proof of Lemma \ref{pointwiseasymptotic-multidim} along with an application of continuous mapping theorem.

-{\bf Proof of Proposition \ref{consistency}:} Observe that the asymptotic power of the test under $H_{1}$ is where $Z$ follows certain non-degenate distribution.
-Since $\sqrt{n h_{n}}\rightarrow\infty$ as $n\rightarrow\infty$ (see condition (A1)) and $t_{0} > 0$, we have This completes that proof.
+{\bf Proof of Proposition \ref{consistency}:} Observe that the asymptotic power of the test under $H_{1}$ is where $Z$ follows a certain non-degenerate distribution.
+Since $\sqrt{n} h_{n}\rightarrow\infty$ as $n\rightarrow\infty$ (see condition (A1)) and $t_{0} > 0$, we have This completes that proof.

 The following lemma is used in the proof of Proposition \ref{GL}.

 \begin{lemma} Let $f:\R^2 \to \R$ be any continuous function.
 Let $\|f\|_\infty$ denote $\displaystyle\sup_{(t, s) \in \R^2}|f(t, s)|$ and $\|f\|_{\infty, G}$ denote $\displaystyle\sup_{(t, s) \in [-G, G] \times [-G, G]}|f(t, s)|$, for any $G > 0$.
 Given any $G > 0$ and any positive integer $L$, consider the set